LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 Selected entities count/length is updated on layer hiding/displaying to reflect only visible selected entities.

 ### Keyboard Shortcuts Editing - UI
 Now the user may assign keyboard shortcuts to actions via UI  - using Keyboard Shortcuts options dialog.
+It is possible to manage shortcuts, as well as export and import them.

 ### Keyboard Shortcuts in options tooltips
 An option was added to Application Preferences dialog that allows to control whether keyboard shortcuts should be shown as part of the action's tooltip or not.

 ### Implementation notes
 The existing code base (for actions) historically contains lots of code duplications and is quite redundant.